 Upon selecting a completed regional analysis, you will see a screen like the following:

-Using the download button, you can save regional analysis results in a raster format (GEOTIFF).
-These saved files can be opened in GIS to conduct additional analyses or create custom maps.
+Using the download button, you can save displayed regional analysis results in a GeoTIFF raster format.
+These files can then be opened in a GIS to conduct additional analyses or create custom maps.
 In QGIS, you will likely want to style the accessibility layer with a singleband pseudocolor scheme.
 If you prefer to work with the results as a regular grid of vector points, you may find the "Raster values to points" tool in the QGIS processing toolbox helpful.
 Downloading results also allows you to see the raw grid cells used for analysis, rather than the smoother interpolated results shown in your browser.

 You can also compare two regional analyses from different projects in the same region.
 The map will show the differences in accessibility between the two analyses, with blue areas showing increased accessibility, and red areas showing decreased accessibility, relative to the comparison analysis.
 Again, you can download raw results for the two analyses being compared for further styling and analysis in GIS.